babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 in `keyboard.inc`.
 This macro gets expanded and creates the keycodes definitions (starting at `TOP1 = SAFE_RANGE`), creates a single keymaps layer with these keycodes and finally creates `H_TOP1` to `H_BOT0` (or whatever keycodes you define) macros used for defining which keys have to be pressed for each added chord.
 In my keymap I also define macros for easy adding a large number of chords.

 *The chording engine in it's current implementation can handle up to 64 keys.
-If you need to support more, contact me at Reddit.*
+If you need to support more, contact me (email or u/DennyTom at Reddit).*

 When `process_record_user()` gets one of the internal keycodes, it returns `true`, completely bypassing keyboard's and QMK's `process_record` functions. *All other* keycodes get passed down.
 This means you can mix this custom chording engine and your keyboard's default processing, just pass in your keycodes.
+My `keyboard.inc` is using the `internal_keycodes` macro to make it easy to define all the internal keycodes, define my only QMK layer, define the smallest type for hashing keys and macros for hashing.
+If you want to add more QMK layers or have a mixed layer, you will have to modify the `internal_keycodes` macro or write it's content manually.

 Each chord is defined by a constant structure, a function and two non-constant `int` variables keeping the track of the chord's state: